vzafrin/learn-git/lessons/getting-started.md

 Creating your GitHub account is the first set to getting started.
 To create an account, head over to their [Join GitHub](https://github.com/join) page and create an account.
 We recommend using your BU email address for contact information and creating an easy to understand username like vzafrin or tomhohenstein.

+If you have any problems, try to create an [issue]((https://github.com/bulib/learn-git/issues) and someone will help you out.

 ## Navigating GitHub

+Now that you have

 ![GitHub Navbar](https://raw.githubusercontent.com/bulib/learn-git/master/images/getting-started-github-navbar.png)